edinburgh-napier/set09121/lectures/lecture7.md

 # Contents - Maintenance

-- Game Design Document (GDD) is not a sacred object.
+- Game Design Document (GDD) is not a carved in stone.
     - Living document.
     - Updates made as development progresses.
 - GDD can also get quite large.